 Ash enjoys community involvement

 Ash is from Rosalia, Kan., and originally came to PCC because of the nursing program and the rodeo team.
 Pratt was the only program in the state with both rodeo and a high ranking nursing program, Ash said.
-But she tore her knee, so she is no longer participating in rodeo.
+After a knee injury, she is no longer participating in rodeo.

-Ash received the Above and Beyond Scholarship from PCC, which is why she began doing community service in Pratt, which requires students to do a minimum of 50 hours community service.
+Ash received the Above and Beyond Scholarship from PCC, which requires students to do a minimum of 50 hours community service.
 Ash said receiving the scholarship is what got her interested in helping the community.

 In order to fill the community service requirement, Ash started volunteering at the Pratt Area Humane Society.